Ohio Court Records

 - Summary or simplified divorce

 As a no-fault divorce state, incompatibility is the usual condition for a divorce in Ohio.
-However, as stated in Ohio revised codes, other grounds for a divorce include:
+However, as stated in the Ohio Revised Codes, other grounds for a divorce include:

 - Adultery